SkyrimScripting/WIP_SKSE_StarterKit/README.md

 > 📜 other templates available at https://github.com/SkyrimScripting/SKSE_Templates

-# SKSE - System Events
+# Skyrim Scripting SKSE Starter Kit

 A simple SKSE plugin for Skyrim using: